 Connecting for C-CDA Document Submission

-OneHealthPort provides several options for secure transport of the C-CDAs to the CDR.
+OneHealthPort provides options for secure transport of the C-CDAs to the CDR.
 Once connected you can begin submission of the prepared C-CDA documents to the CDR.

 - The OneHealthPort Web Services Implementation Guide provides detailed information for using web services for standard protocols such as the ITI-41 XDS.b data submission protocol.
 Organizations that are required by company policy to perform system availability monitoring may do so using HealthCheck.